Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 Therefore, in all of these sin offerings, we are to see Christ, because that is ultimately what they pictured.

-The next prophecy of Christ's death is during the Exodus, when the children of Israel complain against God, and as punishment, God sends poisonous snakes amongst them:
+The next prophecy of Jesus Christ's death is during the Exodus, when the children of Israel complain against God, and as punishment, God sends poisonous snakes amongst them:

 Numbers 21:5-9